Kevin-Cutler/Final-Project/README.md

 ![image](https://user-images.githubusercontent.com/88467263/151680039-d97b8c3e-99e9-4fab-ae08-bb1be22e6115.png)

-Instead of having a single, complex tree like the ones created by decision trees, a random forest algorithm will sample the data and build several smaller, simpler decision trees.
-Each tree is simpler because it is built from a random subset of features:
+# Summary:

-These simple trees are weak learners because they are created by randomly sampling the data and creating a decision tree for only that small portion of data.
-And since they are trained on a small piece of the original data, they are only slightly better than a random guess.
-However, many slightly better than average small decision trees can be combined to create a strong learner, which has much better decision-making power.
+Our choice to use a ranodom forest model was proven to be a good solution in classifying favorable IMDB movie scores vs classifying unfavorable IMDB movie scores.
+The good things about random forest models is that it analyzes the data by building several smaller, simpler decision trees and combining decision trees to create a strong learner, which has much better decision-making power.
+The randomly sampled data is a weker learner when created but as the model combines those weaker learners the model can become well trained and effective at make accurate predictions.

 * Link to Google slides: [here](https://docs.google.com/presentation/d/1K3iR-3VI6Z6oexiieo5eO8K5bZ4lB0vluZBnga12fdw/edit?usp=sharing)